Dzaleka Refugee Camp: History

 In 2014, Trésor Nzengu Mpauni (aka Menes La Plume), who was a refugee from Lubumbashi, started what became an annual arts and culture event called the Tumaini Festival.
 The festival became the largest source of external funding as it attracted 50,000 people who came to see over 100 artists in 2023.

+In 2017 the Women Judges Association of Malawi marked the 16 Days of Activism against Gender-Based Violence at Dzaleka Refugee Camp in keeping with that year's campaign theme, "leave no one behind".
+Its programmes coordinator, Justice Zione Ntaba, said many women and girls did not report gender-based violence because they believed that being poor meant justice would not favour them, and urged judges not to take sides in such cases.
+The leader of the group Women in Action at the camp, Cecilia Pango, said women often suffered in silence, partly through fear of attackers within the camp who came from different countries.

 At the end of 2020 two Malawians, Ndapile Mkuwu and Zola Manyungwa, decided to use OpenStreetMap to create a map of the refugee camp.
 They created a project named MapMalawi.
 They were undergraduates at the University of Malawi.
 They obtained a grant and permission to fly drones over the camp.
 The pictures from the drones allowed local volunteers and the African Drone and Data Academy to create a map.
 The map showed water points, dumping sites, schools and hospitals.

+Education and innovation

+Dzaleka Refugee Camp has developed a growing education sector supported by humanitarian organizations, community-led initiatives, and refugee volunteers.
+The camp contains Dzaleka CDSS primary school and other primary and secondary schools, early childhood centers and vocational training programs.
+Due to rapid population growth and limited infrastructure, many schools experience overcrowding, shortages of learning materials, and limited classroom space.

+In addition to formal education, refugee-led organizations and youth groups within the camp provide tutoring, language classes, digital literacy training, and vocational skills programs.
+Some students participate in online and distance-learning opportunities offered through partnerships with international institutions and non-governmental organizations.

+Community initiatives have included computer training, media production, small business development, and digital mapping projects such with OpenStreetMap and drone-based mapping programs used to improve humanitarian planning and infrastructure documentation.

+Education in Dzaleka is supported by the camp's own culture.